Top 20 Company Headshots Examples to Elevate Your Professional Image

 A one-paragraph email works fine.
 Something like: “We need updated headshots for 25 people in our Midtown office.
 Deadline is end of Q1.
 Looking for a style similar to [link].
 Images will be used on our company website and LinkedIn.
 Open to on-location or studio.”

 Ready to plan your session?
-Send your scope and timing to hello@match-production.com or contact us through our booking page for corporate headshots NYC, executive portraits, or remote sessions.
+Send your scope and timing to hello@match-production.com.

 NYC Locations and Backgrounds: Concrete Visual Examples

 Studio backdrops in Times Square: Neutral gray, white, or brand-matched colors.
 Controlled lighting.
 Ideal for team headshots that need to match across multiple sessions or years.
-A law firm photographed 30 attorneys over two years and every image looks cohesive because the studio backdrop and lighting stayed consistent.
+A law firm photographed many attorneys over two years and every image looks cohesive because the studio backdrop and lighting stayed consistent.

 Blurred office interiors in Midtown and FiDi: Environmental portraits that show context without distraction.
-A SoHo startup wanted their office visible in the background (exposed brick, modern furniture) with shallow depth of field keeping focus on faces.
+A startup wanted their office visible in the background (exposed brick, modern furniture) with shallow depth of field keeping focus on faces.
 The images work for their careers page and company website because they show culture, not just people.

 Outdoor city textures: Bryant Park edges, quiet side streets, rooftop spaces.
-A Brooklyn nonprofit photographed leadership portraits outdoors with soft natural light and subtle urban texture.
+A nonprofit photographed leadership portraits outdoors with soft natural light and subtle urban texture.
 The images felt warmer and more personal than standard business headshots while still reading as professional.

 Background consistency is crucial for brand cohesion.
 Backgrounds that match the company's brand guidelines ensure visual consistency across the company directory, creating a cohesive look.
 Consistency in lighting, background hue, and camera height is critical for presenting a unified brand in team headshots.